toothpaste-main/deadflat/README.md

 This walks every `.vmat` under that folder and, for each one:

-- Resolves its color texture, computes the average RGB (ignoring fully transparent pixels), and writes a same-size replacement if any pixel is translucent (preserving the cutout), or a tiny 8×8 flat swatch otherwise.
+- Resolves its color texture, computes the average RGB (ignoring fully transparent pixels), desaturates that average to a grey of the same luma, and writes a same-size replacement if any pixel is translucent (preserving the cutout), or a tiny 8×8 flat swatch otherwise.
 - Resolves its normal texture and replaces it with a neutral flat normal (128, 128, 255), preserving that texture's own alpha channel untouched (some Deadlock materials may pack a roughness/smoothness mask there —